Generic Maximum-Valence Model for Fluid Polyamorphism: Abstract

 \section{Abstract}

 Recently, maximal valence model has been proposed to model liquid-liquid phase transition induced by polymerization in sulfur.
 In this paper we present a simple generic model to describe liquid polyamorphism in single-component fluids using a maximum-valence approach for any arbitrary coordination number.
 The model contains three types of interactions: i) atoms attract each other by van der Waals forces that generate a liquid-gas transition at low pressures, ii) atoms may form covalent bonds that induce association, and iii) additional repulsive forces between atoms with maximal valence and atoms with any valence.
-This additional repulsion generates liquid-liquid phase separation.
+This additional repulsion generates liquid-liquid phase separation and the region of negative heat expansion coefficient (density anomaly) on a P-T phase diagram.
 We show the existence of liquid-liquid phase transitions for dimerization, polymerization, gelation and network formation for corresponding coordination numbers $z=1,2,..6$ and discuss the limits of this generic model for producing fluid polyamorphism.

 The existence of two alternative liquid phases in a single-component substance is known as ``liquid polyamorphism'' \cite{Stanley_Liquid_2013,Anisimov2018,Tanaka_Liquid_2020}.
 A substance may be found to be polyamorphic by experimentally or computationally detecting a liquid-liquid phase transition (LLPT), which can be terminated at a liquid-liquid critical point (LLCP) \cite{Franzese2001,Sciorino_Silicon_2011}.
 Liquid polyamorphism has been observed in a variety of substances including: hydrogen \cite{Morales_H_2010,Zaghoo_H_2016,Simpson_H_2016}, helium \cite{Vollhardt_He_1990,Schmitt_He_2015}, sulfur \cite{Henry2020}, phosphorous \cite{Katayama2000,Katayama_Phos2_2004} and liquid carbon \cite{Glosli_Liquid_1999}, while being proposed to exist in selenium and tellurium \cite{Brazhkin_PT_1999,Plasienka_Structural_2015}.
 It has also been hypothesized in metastable deeply supercooled water below the temperature of spontaneous ice nucleation \cite{Stanley_Liquid_2013,Anisimov2018,Tanaka_Liquid_2020,Holten_Liquid_2012,Gallo2016,Duska_Water_2020,Caupin_Thermodynamics_2019,Poole1992,Holten2001,Debenedetti2020,Biddle_Two_2017,Debenedetti_One_1998}.